 Forth will respond on the same line with

-It is beyond the scope of this guide to provide a beginners guide to forth, check the MV4th16 related links for general forth information.
+It is beyond the scope of this guide to provide a beginners guide to forth, check the MV4th16 document articles on the site and related links for general forth information.

 Forth Code Development: